mismith/scotdance/README.md

 # Setup

 1. Ensure everything is up to date by running `sudo npm update` after `cd`ing into the directory this file lives in
-2. Configure your `/gulpconfig.js`, if needed
+2. Configure your `/gulpfile.config.js`, if needed
 3. Run `gulp` to launch watchers, pre-compilers, live browser-syncing, etc.
   1. Run `sudo ulimit -n 8192` if you get a 'memory limit exceeded' error running the previous command
   2. Run `gulp -s` or `gulp --silent` to prevent launching a new live-updating browser window
   3. Run `gulp -g` or `gulp --ghost` to sync all browser page changes, scrolling, and clicks
-  4. Run `gulp lint` to get feedback on coding styling
   4. Run `gulp rev` to auto-append file hashes to any `href` or `src` attributes in your html ending in `?rev=`